Louisreed/wordpress-custom-favicon/README.md

 You can use any image as the favicon, but it is recommended to use an image with a square aspect ratio and dimensions of at least 512x512 pixels.
 It is also recommended to use a file format that is supported by all major browsers, such as .ico or .png.

 ## Credits
-Custom Favicon was developed by John Doe.
+Custom Favicon was developed by Louis Reed.

 ## License
 Custom Favicon is licensed under the GPLv2 or later.